 Instead of using commercial pectin, this jam relies on the incredible power of chia seeds, which absorb more than 10 times their weight in liquid to thicken whatever you’re making.

 I’m not sure where or when I first discovered this idea of “chia jam” but now I can’t imagine making homemade fruit jam any other way.

 Health-promoting chia seeds, which are powerhouses of protein and omega 3 fatty acids, are added to simmering fruit and gently cooked until they thicken to a jammy consistency.
 This makes a flavourful, almost “instant” jam that you can enjoy on muffins, bread, in cookies, ice cream or even–dare I say–swirled into cocktails!

 To give you an idea of how fast this jam-making is: I started making this when my friend sent me a message that she was getting off the highway on her way to visit me.
 So, in the 20 minutes that she drove to my house, I made homemade jam.

-If you want to make some, here’s how to do it.
+If you want to make some quick and easy homemade jam, here’s how to do it.

 20-Minute Homemade Strawberry Jam